 No when it comes to fixing scuffed faux leather shoes, the game changes a little but only in the sense that you now need a little distilled white vinegar and this needs to be applied to any scuffed areas just to treat it before the actual process starts.

 The main task here is to buff the wax-based polish into the faux scuffed leather really well.
-So once you do it, it needs to be dried and then done all over again to build successive layers.
+So once you do it, it needs to be dried and then done all over again to build successive layers best shoes for walking on cobblestones.
 A light dab of acrylic color will fix the color difference.

 Another excellent way is to use modge podge glue.
 Apply and allow it to dry.
 This is a durable material and can be buffed out as well with sandpaper.